 The RadMaskedInput has a built-in validation mechanism, and you can utilize the following properties to modify the appearance when an input-related error is observed:

-- InvalidInputErrorText: Gets or sets the text that is shown as error message on invalid input.
+- InvalidInputErrorText(string): Defines the text that is shown as an error message on invalid input.

-- ErrorColor: Gets or sets the color of the error text.
+- ErrorColor(Color): Defines the color of the error text.

-- ErrorFontSize: Gets or sets the font size of the error text.
+- ErrorFontSize(double): Specifies the font size of the error text.

 The ErrorColor and ErrorFontSize will affect the error message from both the InvalidInputErrorText and the RejectedSymbolErrorText properties.